BlinkDL/RWKV-LM/README.md

 How it works: RWKV gathers information to a number of channels, which are also decaying with different speeds as you move to the next token.
 It's very simple once you understand it.

 **RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
 For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.
+You can fine-tune RWKV into a non-parallelizable RNN (then you can use outputs of later layers of the previous token) if you want extra performance.

 ## Join our Discord: https://discord.gg/bDSBUMeFpc :)